Topic Hub

 API correctness is the difference between an endpoint that works during a clean demo and an endpoint that still behaves predictably when clients retry, requests overlap, providers redeliver events, and older clients keep using yesterday's contract.

-This hub collects CodeNotes articles about the parts of API design that usually fail at the boundaries: duplicate writes, idempotency keys, integration tests, race conditions, webhook delivery, and versioning.
+This hub collects CodeNotes articles about the parts of API design that usually fail at the boundaries: duplicate writes, idempotency keys, transaction boundaries, integration tests, race conditions, contract testing, webhook delivery, and versioning.
 The common thread is simple: an API is correct only when its behavior stays safe under real timing, real storage, and real client behavior.

 Read By Problem